DrOgres/electric-state/README.md

 - Item detail to chat on gear tab

 Version History:

+v0.10.0
+- added save on close function for custom input fields
+- set default prototype token properties to link actors and the like
+- localization should be complete

 v0.9.0 *Breaking Change GOAL and THREAT must be reentered on PC sheets*
 - changed fields for goal and threat to editable divs to make them cleaner for editing.